 That means you’ll have to apply for the award and use your esports experience to fill out the “Talent Award” section.
 Admissions can help you with that as you apply.

 There are way more schools with varsity esports programs and a number of those offer scholarships.
 The scholarship amounts are not always available, other programs may offer more aid than the ones on this list.

-For more schools with varsity esports program, check out our guide on the 20 colleges with varsity esports programs.
+For more schools with varsity esports programs, check out our guide on the 20 colleges with varsity esports programs.